Classic Nintendo Games are (Computationally) Hard: Metroid

 Metroid is an action-adventure video game co-developed by Nintendo Research and Development~1 and Intelligent Systems, and published for the NES in 1986.
 Like the previous games we have described, Metroid continued to spawn numerous sequels across gaming platforms.
 The original Metroid, as well as Super Metroid (SNES), were two-dimensional side-scrolling flip-screen games.
 In Metroid, the player controls Samus, a female space bounty hunter, and explores planet Zebes to retrieve Metroids (life-draining creatures), which were stolen by Space Pirates.
 Like The Legend of Zelda, Metroid is an open-ended nonlinear game in which players must discover and acquire items in order to access previously inaccessible areas.
 However, unlike the world of Zelda, the world of Metroid is essentially one very large overworld with no nicely self-contained dungeons, and hence is at first glance much less structured.

 The mechanics of Metroid are also simple.
 Samus can walk, jump, or shoot.
 Samus may shoot left, right, or upwards (but not downwards).
 In addition, when standing on the ground, Samus can enter Morph Ball mode, which makes her one tile tall instead of two, and allows her to roll.
-However, while in Morph Ball, Samus cannot attack or jump, but only roll left or right and fall.
+However, while in Morph Ball, Samus cannot attack or jump, but only roll left or right and fall, and eventually morph back into her normal form.
 The only enemy in the game we use in our proof is the Zoomer, which is simply a creature that walks along whatever surface it adheres to, and deals damage to Samus upon contact, but may be killed by Samus' normal weapon.
-In addition, the game contains breakable blocks, which can be destroyed by Samus' weapon but regenerate after a short amount of time.
+If two Zoomers going in opposite directions meet, they traverse each other without colliding.
+Samus starts with 30 health points, and loses 8 points upon contact with a Zoomer.
+When a Zoomer is killed it may drop an orb that, if collected by Samus, increases her health by 5 points.
+However, Samus' health may never increase above 99 points.
 For more details on the game, we refer the interested reader to~\cite{metroidwiki}.

-In this section, we prove the following: \begin{theorem} It is NP-complete to decide whether a given target location is reachable from a given start location in generalized Metroid. \end{theorem} \begin{proof} We use the same framework given by Section~\ref{s:platform_framework}.
-In our construction, Samus has acquired no special items yet except the Morph Ball, and has merely one Energy point left, so she must not get hurt at all.
+In this section, we prove the following: \begin{theorem} It is NP-hard to decide whether a given target location is reachable from a given start location in generalized Metroid. \end{theorem} \begin{proof} We use the same framework given by Section~\ref{s:platform_framework}.
+In our construction, Samus has acquired no special items yet except the Morph Ball.
 The Start and Finish gadgets are trivial, and the Variable gadget is the same as in our proofs for Mario and Donkey Kong.

 The first nontrivial gadget we implement is the Clause gadget (Figure~\ref{fig:metroid_clause}).
 It has literals coming from below, with the Check path on top.
 It works as follows.
 Samus approaches from below, and can shoot upward through the gap and kill all the Zoomers (which are moving clockwise around the platform), freeing up the space for later traversal in Morph Ball mode.
-After killing the Zoomers, Samus cannot jump and sneak into the passageway, because it requires Morph Ball mode, and furthermore if this Clause gadget is not visited, then Samus cannot pass through from above because the corridor is completely filled with Zoomers.
-Moreover, Samus cannot traverse from the Check path down to the literal wires because of the regenerating breakable bricks.
+After killing the Zoomers, Samus cannot jump and sneak into the passageway, because it requires Morph Ball mode.
+Furthermore, if no literal is visited, then Samus cannot pass through from above because the corridor is completely filled with Zoomers.
+Indeed, if the central platform is large enough, there are enough Zoomers to kill Samus even if she has 99 health points.
+Moreover, Samus cannot traverse from the Check path down to the literal wires because she would have to jump and morph in mid-air.